larrygrpolanco/CC-NEWS-Corpus/brookings_corpus/1_identification/README_extraction.md

-# Step 1: Extraction – Brookings Institution Corpus
+# Step 1: Identification – Brookings Institution Corpus

 This folder contains everything needed to extract all Brookings Institution articles from the April 2025 Common Crawl (CC-MAIN-2025-18) for research or reproducibility.